-If you or a loved one are living with asthma or COPD, you’re not alone.
+If you or a loved one are struggling with COPD or asthma management, you’re not alone.
 Currently, more than 25 million people in the United States have asthma, and approximately 14.8 million adults have been diagnosed with COPD.
 It’s also estimated that approximately 12 million people live with an undiagnosed condition.

 Protecting our lungs or treating these conditions correctly is critical to gaining a better lifestyle and avoiding major healthcare costs or trips to the ER.